-Uv printed banner + nine A1 posters + catalogue: 24 pages full color,printed in edition of 400 pieces
+Uv printed banner + nine A1 posters + catalogue: 24 pages full color, printed in an edition of 400 pieces

 Keep Smile is a permanent monument to the heroic labour of young generation which gathered together under the leadership of the God of the Internet, the loyal son of neoliberal capitalism.
 The 17.5 GB of data were created during a single hour by American corporate software, programmed by Indian programmers and actively facilitated by Chinese hardware.

-On the basis of our discussion with curators we formulated a goal: conversion to happiness.
+On the basis of our discussion with curators, we formulated a goal: conversion to happiness.
 We accepted the role of a therapist – spirituality became out tool.
 We transformed train station hall into a shrine of The God of the Internet.
-We created an unambiguous surface with simple iconography facilitating sharing.
-Proposed spiritual scheme allows the visitor to accept the role of a ‘contemporary user’, liberated from sentiment, freed from melancholy and nostalgia.
+It was an unambiguous surface with a simple iconography facilitating sharing.
+The proposed spiritual scheme allows the visitor to accept the role of a ‘contemporary user’, liberated from sentiment, freed from melancholy and nostalgia.

-We illustrate this post-digital catharsis in the rewriting – updating of the plaque text.
-The 1950s text, celebrating labour, is retold in today’s language within a contemporary ideological context.
-The space is dominated by a symmetrical composition, a paraphrase of wall painting.
-We subordinate the cult aesthetics to hyper-real existence.
-This situation is called Redemption.
+We illustrated this post-digital catharsis by the rewriting – an update– of the plaque text.
+The 1950s text celebrating labour was retold in today’s language within a contemporary ideological context.
+Space became dominated by a symmetrical composition, a paraphrase of wall painting.
+We subordinated the cult aesthetics to hyper-real existence.
+This situation was called Redemption.

 in Banská Štiavnica